undp/performance-app-methodology/methodology/efficiency/pipeline.md

 * **Total Target Funding (OR)**: The total target funding amount for the opportunity.
 This is non-discounted and non-core (i.e. no TRAC funds are included here)
 * **Implementation Period**: The timeframe over which the opportunity is to be implemented.
 Note, this is based on the tranche payments, the actual project end date could be different.
 * **YR2022** to **YR2030**: Yearly breakdown of expected tranche payments.
 Each year, we add another future year.
-* **Status**: The current status of the opportunity, such as prodoc being developed, no clear donor prospect, etc. These are more detailed than the pipeline stage, but do not effect the calculation of the pipeline.
+* **Status**: The current status of the opportunity, such as Prodoc being developed, no clear donor prospect, etc. These are more detailed than the pipeline stage, but do not affect the calculation of the pipeline.
 * **Details/Status**: Additional details or updates on the current status of the opportunity.
 * **Next Step**: The next steps or actions required for the opportunity.
 * **Last Note/Status**: The most recent note or update on the opportunity's status.